ProIntegritate/Install-scripts/README.md

 Uses WGET or CURL to fetch install packages.
 Requires an elevated prompt, use sudo when installing.

 - install_dotnet50.sh = Install .NET 5 on Linux  <- Fetches version 5.0.17 (END OF LIFE)
-- install_dotnet60.sh = Install .NET 6 on Linux  <- Fetches version 6.0.29
+- install_dotnet60.sh = Install .NET 6 on Linux  <- Fetches version 6.0.32
-- install_dotnet70.sh = Install .NET 7 on Linux  <- Fetches version 7.0.18
+- install_dotnet70.sh = Install .NET 7 on Linux  <- Fetches version 7.0.20 (END OF LIFE)
-- install_dotnet80.sh = Install .NET 8 on Linux  <- Fetches version 8.0.4
+- install_dotnet80.sh = Install .NET 8 on Linux  <- Fetches version 8.0.7
-- install_dotnet90preview.sh = Install the .NET 9 Preview version 3.
+- install_dotnet90preview.sh = Install the .NET 9 Preview version 6.
 - dotv.sh = Script to change between versions, sets all environmental variables automagically.

 Install path will be /.netRuntime/dotnetXX where XX is the version number.
 You can edit this in the script if you want before running it.